ndf/mirrors/README.txt

 3. As a lazy way to create complex Views and Feeds.
 Let Mirrors create them, and afterwards you clone and adjust them.
 See mirrors_example for entities with a lot of fields.

-Exports are Views Data Exports in CSV format.
-Imports are Feeds.

 This module supports specific core entities and fields.